 The rich now have more places to "go"

-SAN DIEGO -- For years, individuals of means have been able to enjoy membership in private resorts, private country clubs, private lakes, private airports, private ski areas, even private cross-country heliowraping.
+SAN DIEGO, Calif. -- For years, individuals of means have been able to enjoy membership in private resorts, private country clubs, private lakes, private airports, private ski areas, even private cross-country heliowraping.
 Now the wealthy are purchasing memberships in the newest must-have amenities: private lavatories.

 These facilities, which have been popular in Japan for years, are now making their way to Europe and North America and have been causing quite a stir among the affluent as well as among wall street analysts.